betaflight/betaflight/docs/Autotune.md

 Turn on/hold the switch again.

 Observe pitch forwards/backwards.
-A beep code will sound on the buzzer.
+A beep code will sound on the beeper.

 Turn off/release the switch while still flying to stop this phase of tuning.